JSsixtyfour/smashremix/readme.md

 ### Alternate Music
 - Custom stages have up to two alternate tracks that will play at random.
 - The "Occasional" alternate track plays more frequently than the "Rare" alternate track.
-- The music track can be forced by holding a C button when choosing the stage: C-up = Default, C-left = Occasional, C-right = Rare
+- The music track can be forced by holding a C button when choosing the stage: C-up = Default, C-left = Occasional, C-right = Rare, C-down = Rare2

 ### Random Stage Switch
 - Changes possible outcomes of pressing RANDOM on the stage select screen.